stain/ro-crate-paper/manuscript.md

 2. a guide to the RO-Crate community and tooling;
 3. an exemplar usage of RO-Crate demonstrating its value as connective tissue for different artefacts from different communities.

 The rest of this paper is organised as follows.
-We first describe RO-Crate, the assumptions underlying it, and define RO-Crate technically and formally.
-We then proceed to introduce the community and tooling.
+We first describe RO-Crate through its development methodology that formed the RO-Crate concept, showing its foundations in Linked Data and emerging principles.
+We then define RO-Crate technically, before we introduce the community and tooling.
 We move to analyse RO-Crate with respect to usage in a diverse set of domains.
 Finally, we present related work and conclude with some remarks including RO-Crate highlights and future work.
+The appendix adds a formal definition of RO-Crate using First-Order logic.

-# RO-Crate
+# RO-Crate {#rocrate}

+\label{sec:rocrate}

 RO-Crate aims to provide an approach to packaging research artefacts with their metadata that can be easily adopted.
 To illustrate this, let us imagine a research paper reporting on the sequence analysis of proteins obtained from an experiment on mice.
 The sequence output files, sequence analysis code, resulting data and reports summarising statistical measures or outputs are all important and inter-related research outputs, and consequently would ideally all be co-located in a directory and accompanied with their corresponding metadata.
 In reality, some of the artefacts (e.g. data or software) will be recorded as external references, not necessarily captured following the FAIR principles.
 This directory, along with the relationships between its constituent digital artefacts, is what the RO-Crate model aims to represent, linking together all the elements of an experiment that required for its reproducibility and reusability.